Botox - Animal cruelty for a questionable beauty

 What needs to be done?

-This topic is not widely known and it is, therefore, important that the European public is educated on this issue.
 Every member of the public, every cosmetic surgeon or dermatologist needs to know that the anti-wrinkle treatment involves horrific animal suffering.
 The more Botox is used, the more animals have to suffer.
 As long as these animal experiments are still conducted, Botox products should be boycotted.

 The aim of the campaign 'Stop Botox animal testing' is